| optiWrap | R Documentation |

 If 'TRUE', keep trace of the visited points |

-The gradient of fn
+The gradient of fn is computed using unlist(d(fn(x))).
+It is

-computed at the same time as fn(x)
+computed at the same time as fn(x)' and stored for when optim calls

 the gradient.
 In most cases this should be more efficient than defining

-gr = \(x) unlist(d(f(dual(x))))
+gr = \(x) unlist(d(f(dual(x)))).

 Parameters 'method' 'lower' 'upper' 'control' and 'hessian' are passed directly to